 The Animal Clinic Aftercare Mission

-Many clients have found having these arrangements made prior to the appointment has helped to relieve some of their distress at the time and allow them to look back with no regrets or wishes that they’ve done something differently.
+Many find that having these arrangements made prior to the appointment can help to relieve the pressure making these decisions later can cause, and allow them to look back with confidence in their choices.

 Questions to Consider When Pre-Planning for The Loss of Your Pet

-- If your pet must be euthanized, would you prefer it to be performed at home, at your veterinary clinic.
+- If your pet must be euthanized, would you prefer it to be performed at home or at your veterinary clinic?

 - If you prefer a home euthanasia, does your veterinary clinic provide this service?